ertyseidohl/computing-etymologies/index.md

 The first use of surfing on something other than water was in the April 1985 edition of Time magazine:

 > "Cars move slowly past the crowd, and when the passengers get restless they van surf (dance on roofs)."
+(No Source)

 Note: I can't get a copy of this to verify.